-There’s also clear evidence that the people students are most influenced by, when it comes to sustained behaviour change, are other students (Paluck et al 2019).
+There’s clear evidence that the people students are most influenced by, when it comes to sustained behaviour change, are other students (Paluck et al 2019).
 So it makes sense to have informed student wellbeing ambassadors throughout your school.

 Dr Ariel Lindorff, Department of Education, University of Oxford